MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ```

 ### -NotifyPolicyTipCustomText
-The NotifyPolicyTipCustomText parameter specifies the custom text in the Policy Tip notification message that's shown to recipients when the conditions of the rule are met.
+The NotifyPolicyTipCustomText parameter specifies the custom text in the "Policy Tip" notification message that's shown to recipients when the conditions of the rule are met.
 The maximum length is 256 characters.
 HTML tags and tokens (variables) aren't supported.

 ```yaml
 Type: String